caoimheD/pp5-ecommerce-store/README.md

 For the purposes of this website, stock images have been used as the book images.

 On the products page, both for all books and for each category, users see cards with brief information about each book.
 This information is the title, author, category and price, along with an image.
 For each book, there is an option to click on 'see more', which brings to the product details page.
 There is an option on this page to add new products.
 This is available to admins only and allows them to add new products to the store.
+This button is not visible to regular site users.

 The product details page contains more detailed information about each book, such as a description, ISBN number and reviews.
 There is an option to add the book to cart, along with a quantity box to specify how many of each product the user wants.

 There are two admin buttons on this page, edit and delete.
 These are accessible to admins only and allow to either update the product or delete it.

+<a name="reviews"></a>
+### Reviews

+The purpose of this feature is to allow users to leave reviews on products.
+It is not necessary for the user to have purchased the book to be able to review it.
+It is however necessary that they are registered with an account.

+Users are asked to provide a rating, a title and a comment.
+They also type in a name, in case they would like to use a different name to the one associated with their profile.
+The user and book fields are automatically filled in and hidden from the user form.

+Once the review is submitted, it appears on the book detail page.
+Reviews do not get approved so there is no wait time.
+Users cannot edit or delete their reviews.
+Currently, only site admins are allowed to delete reviews.
+The delete button is only visible when logged in as a site admin.

+<a name="profile"></a>
+### Profile

+This section of the website is where users can see all of their information, and one of the benefits they receive when signing up for an account.
+Users can see and update their default delivery information.
+This is useful if they want to change their default address, or just have this auto-fill with their details when checking out.

+Next to the delivery details is a section that contains their previous orders.
+This is a great way for users to track how many purchases they have made and which books them have bought.
+When clicking on the order number, this brings them to a page with that order information.

+Users can also see their reviews on their profile page.
+They can see the product they reviewed, the rating, title and review comment.
+The purpose of this section is that users are able to also keep track of any reviews they have made, without having to search for the book and click into the book details page.

 <a name="cart"></a>
 ### Cart